Consent to the use of cookies

 St. Petersburg Philharmonic Orchestra

-The Distinguished Orchestra of Russia, St Petersburg Philharmonic Orchestra, the oldest symphony orchestra in Russia.
-History of the Orchestra which, according to foreign reviews, “is among the world’s elite and, without a doubt, historically the most important orchestra in Russia”, began with the decree of Alexander III on 16 July 1882, which initiated the creation of the Court Musicians Choir.
+The Distinguished Orchestra of Russia, St Petersburg Philharmonic Orchestra – the oldest symphony orchestra in Russia.
+The Orchestra’s history which, according to foreign reviews, “is among the world’s elite and, without a doubt, historically the most important orchestra in Russia”, began on 16 July 1882 with the decree of Emperor Alexander III, which initiated the creation of the Imperial Music Choir.
 Transformed into the Court Orchestra at the beginning of the XX century, for the first time in Russia, the orchestra performed the symphonic poems Ein Heldenleben and Also sprach Zarathustra by Richard Strauss, Mahler's First Symphony and Bruckner's Ninth Symphony, Scriabin's Poem of Ecstasy and Stravinsky’s First Symphony.
-A. Nikisch and R. Strauss conducted the orchestra as well as A. Glazunov.
-In 1917, the Court Orchestra became the State Orchestra, and was headed by S. Koussevitzky.
+A. Nikisch and R. Strauss conducted the orchestra as well as A. Glazunov, whose Festival Overture was dedicated to the orchestra.
+In 1917, the Court Orchestra became a State Orchestra, and was headed by S. Koussevitzky.

-1938 ushered in a half-century of the “Age of Mravinsky” – years of hard work, which earned the orchestra a place among the most prominent orchestras of the world.
-In 1946, the orchestra embarked on its first foreign trip – and gave its first overseas performance in the country’s symphonic performance history.
-This was followed by regular tours around the world, performing at the most prestigious European festivals.
+1938 ushered in a half-century of the “Age of Mravinsky” – years of painstaking work that have promoted the orchestra to the row of the planet’s most famous orchestras.
+In 1946, the orchestra made its first trip abroad, which turned out to be a debut in the Russian symphonic performance history.
+It was followed by regular tours around the world, playing at the most prestigious European festivals.
 A unique and creative alliance formed between D. Shostakovich and E. Mravinsky, to whom the composer devoted the Eighth Symphony.
 The conductor and the orchestra performed five Shostakovich's symphonies for the first time.
-In fact, a tradition of an original interpretation of famous scores was born.
-The music of the twentieth century as a whole occupies a significant place in the orchestra's programs.
-K. Sanderling, A. Jansons and M. Jansons replace each other as the second conductors of the orchestra, L. Stokowski, L. Maazel, Z. Mehta, K. Mazur, E. Svetlanov, G. Rozhdestvensky and composers B. Britten, A. Copland, Z. Kodai, V. Lutoslawski, L. Berio, K. Penderecky stand at the console.
-The orchestra's concerts feature soloists V. Cliburn, G. Gould, A. Benedetti Michelangeli, I. Stern, S. Richter, E. Gilels, D. Oistrakh, E. Virsaladze, N. Petrov, G. Sokolov, V. Tretyakov, L. Kogan, N. Gutman, V. Krainev, V. Spivakov, A. Lyubimov.
+In fact, a tradition of famous scores’ authentic interpretation was born.
+Music of the twentieth century as a whole assumed a significant place in the orchestra’s repertoire.
+K. Sanderling, A. Jansons and M. Jansons were alternating as the orchestra’s second conductors; L. Stokowski, L. Maazel, Z. Mehta, K. Masur, E. Svetlanov, G. Rozhdestvensky and composers B. Britten, A. Copland, Z. Kodály, W. Lutosławski, L. Berio, K. Penderecki made their conducting appearance on the podium; the orchestra’s concerts featured V. Cliburn, G. Gould, A. Benedetti Michelangeli, I. Stern, S. Richter, E. Gilels, D. Oistrakh, E. Virsaladze, N. Petrov, G. Sokolov, V. Tretyakov, L. Kogan, N. Gutman, V. Krainev, V. Spivakov and A. Lyubimov.

-The orchestra's extensive touring activities just over the recent years included concerts at Théâtre des Champs Elysées in Paris and Musikverein in Vienna, the Berlin, Munich, Elbe, Luxembourg Philharmonic and Frankfurt Alte Oper, the Royal Festival Hall in London, The Usher Hall of Edinburgh, The Bridgewater Hall of Manchester and The City Hall of Leeds, The Victoria Hall in Geneva, Palau de la Musica Catalana in Barcelona and the Santa Cecilia Hall in Rome, Tokyo Suntory Hall, Taipei National Concert Hall, Seoul Arts Center, Beijing National Performing Arts Center and the Grand Hall of the Moscow Conservatory.
+The orchestra’s extensive touring activity just throughout last season have included concerts at the Paris Théâtre des Champs-Elysées and the Vienna Musikverein, the Berlin, Munich, Elbe, Luxembourg Philharmonics and Frankfurt Alte Oper, the Royal Festival Hall in London, The Usher Hall of Edinburgh, The Bridgewater Hall of Manchester and The City Hall of Leeds, The Victoria Hall in Geneva, Palau de la Musica Catalana in Barcelona and the Santa Cecilia Hall in Rome, Tokyo Suntory Hall, Taipei National Concert Hall, Seoul Arts Center, Beijing National Performing Arts Center and the Grand Hall of the Moscow Conservatory.

-In January 2022 Yuri Temirkanov resigned as Principal Conductor of the St Petersburg Philharmonic Orchestra, still remaining Artistic Director of both the orchestra and the St Petersburg Philharmonia – he had been occupying this position for more than two decades.
-Nikolay Alexeev, who had been collaborating with the Orchestra for over twenty years, has subsequently become the orchestra’s Principal Conductor.
+In January 2022 Yuri Temirkanov resigned as Principal Conductor of the St Petersburg Philharmonic Orchestra, to remain the Artistic Director of both the orchestra and the St Petersburg Philharmonia – he had been occupying this position for more than two decades.
+Nikolay Alexeev, who has been collaborating with the Orchestra for over twenty years, has subsequently become the orchestra’s Principal Conductor.

 Grand Hall: